rafaelclaycon/PodcastApp/README.md

 # PodcastApp

-iOS podcast app made in Swift and SwiftUI.
+iOS podcast app made with Swift and SwiftUI.

-This is meant as a study of:
+This is intended as a study of:

 - network requests, local data persistence, audio playback;
-- SwiftUI, Combine and lazy loading.
+- SwiftUI, Combine, and lazy loading.

 ![A vertical list of podcast artworks with their titles and authors to the right inside the iPhone 11 simulator.](PodcastApp/Resources/main-screen.png)